-So, if an object is not present in the object repository, QTP/UFT can not identify the object and perform operation on it.
+So, if an object is not present in the object repository, QTP/UFT can not identify the object and operate on it.

 With the fast development of application and agile way of developing software advocates more about descriptive programming.
 Imagine we need to design our test script without the GUI.
 Yes!! it is possible.
 Descriptive programming provides information to QTP/UFT bypassing object repository.
 The same object information is passed to QTP/UFT so that it can identify the object.

-Lets think about a person whom we don’t know.
+Let us think about a person whom we don’t know.
 When we meet for the first time, we create an image of that person.
-Like name, tentative age, gender, height, if the person wear specs or not etc. For us to remember that persons these are enough. we will be able to identify the person in our next meet by using our stored properties of that person.
+Like the name, tentative age, gender, height, if the person wears specs or not, etc. For us to remember that persons these are enough. we will be able to identify the person in our next meet by using our stored properties of that person.
 These are mandatory properties.
 There are some other things we can notice.
 We may also notice the shirt color, trouser color, some more details.
 They are assistive properties.
-The help to identify the person uniquely.
+Help to identify the person uniquely.
 But they may change.

 What is Descriptive Programming in UFT??

 Likewise, if we need to identify a textbox, the first thing we will be looking at is the name or id.
 This will help me to identify the textbox.
 In this method of script creation, we no need to have Object Repositories.